subshegde/Neumorphism-flutter-example/README.md

-# Neumorphism-flutter-example

-Neumorphism Music Player UI with Flutter 🎶
+# Neumorphism Music Player UI with Flutter 🎶

 Welcome to the Neumorphism Music Player UI project!
 In this project, I explored the Neumorphism design trend in Flutter by creating a sleek and modern music player UI with a unique, soft, and visually appealing look.